Fabrication and characterization of vacuum-gap microstrip resonators

-Consequently for the aluminum resonators we fix the superconducting gap and fit the data with the resulting function.
-From trying different fits we can conclude, that only a superconducting gap in the range $\Delta_\text{S0} =\SIrange{190}{230}{\micro\electronvolt}$ agrees with the observed data (see appendix \ref{sec:appendix_Temperature}).
+Consequently, we fix the superconducting gap for the aluminum resonators and fit the data with the resulting function.
+From trying different fits, we can conclude that only a superconducting gap in the range $\Delta_\text{S0} =\SIrange{190}{230}{\micro\electronvolt}$ agrees with the observed data (see Supplementary Material \ref{sec:appendix_Temperature}).
 A value of \SI{210(20)}{\micro\electronvolt} is consistent with the literature \cite{court_energy_2007} and also leads to a kinetic inductance fraction $\alpha = \SI{0.6(3)}{} $ consistent with our expectations from finite element electromagnetic simulations.
+The fit result for the TLS contribution $F \tan \delta = \SI{2.5(10)e-4}{}$ is consistent with TLS being the limiting factor of the resonators' quality factors.

-To conclude, we have developed a fabrication process for vacuum-gap microstrips and demonstrated their performance by implementing distributed $\lambda/4$ resonators.
-The fabrication process enables air-bridges, compact lumped-element capacitors and high capacitance transmission lines.
-The achieved quality factors compare favorably to parallel plate designs using a dielectric to separate the ground plane from the base layer.
-The grAl and aluminum samples were also investigated for their behavior with temperature.
-The different critical temperatures of the two materials could be observed as well as the influence of TLS, which limit the quality factors of the fabricated resonators.

-This process is very promising for the fabrication of quantum-limited TWPAs.
-Only using low temperature steps and no aggressive chemicals, it is in principle compatible with almost all materials, notably including Josephson junctions as well as high-kinetic inductance materials.
-Therefore, the process is also compatible with the integration of superconducting qubits and low speed of light transmission lines, possibly facilitating multiple qubit entanglement in a compact system.
-Finally, it makes it possible to realize compact on-chip capacitors and strong capacitive couplers which are useful for the implementation of microwave detectors.
+To conclude, we have developed a fabrication process for vacuum-gap microstrips with a narrow gap of \SI{80}{\nano\meter}, and used it to build distributed aluminum and granular aluminum $\lambda/4$ resonators.
+The fabrication process enables air-bridges, compact lumped-element capacitors, and high-capacitance transmission lines.
+It is worth pointing out that it is similar to the process developed in \cite{bruckmoser_niobium_2025}, with the distinction that in our work the achieved gap size is smaller by approximately a factor of \SI{30}{} and thereby the capacitance is higher.
+Of course, this comes at the cost of increased losses due to surface participation and resist residue on these surfaces.
+We have shown that two-level systems, likely situated in these thin surface layers, dominate the losses of our structures.
+The achieved quality factors compare favorably to parallel plate designs using a dielectric to separate the ground plane from the base layer, making our process promising for the fabrication of quantum-limited TWPAs.
+Only using low temperature steps and no aggressive chemicals, it is, in principle, compatible with almost all materials, notably including Josephson junctions as well as high-kinetic inductance materials such as \ch{NbTiN} and grAl.
+Therefore, the process is also compatible with superconducting qubits and low-speed-of-light transmission lines, possibly facilitating multiple qubit entanglement in a compact system.
+Finally, it makes it possible to realize compact on-chip capacitors and strong capacitive couplers, which are useful for the implementation of microwave detectors.